william-santini/WiSSkHy/README.md

 | P    | Partial     | Data series is incomplete or partially valid     |
 | CUM  | Cumulative  | Data represents cumulative values (e.g. totals)  |

-👉 Notes:
-- Each institute can extend this table with additional codes, as long as they remain unique.
-- `Code` is the reference used in other tables (foreign keys).
-- `Label` is a short description displayed in the interface or reports.
-- An optional `Description` column can be added for more detailed explanations if needed.

 ### SQL Views